PiercingDan/spark-Jupyter-AWS/README.md

 ```
 All other parameters are up to you.
 I recommend using HVM AMI's rather than PVM AMI's as all instances on EC2 support HVM but not PVM.
 I also recommend using t2.micro instances, the simplest HVM instance, to practice the setup as they are covered in the free-tier.

-When finished, simply launch and log into your cluster through the flintrock command line interface.
+When finished, simply launch and log into your cluster through the Flintrock command line interface.
 I launch a custom AMI built from the Amazon Linux AMI.
 To begin, you may simply launch the default Amazon Linux AMI.

 ## Installing Anaconda/Jupyter
 Installing Jupyter Notebook and its dependencies can be easily achieved by installing the Anaconda Python distribution.
 This will also include many important libraries such as numpy, scipy, matplotlib, pandas, etc. You can visit the installation page [here](https://www.continuum.io/downloads#).
 I download and install the Anaconda 4.2.0 Python 2.7 version while logged into my Spark master with the following commands: